pantuza/distributed-voronoi/README.md

-distributed-voronoi
+Distributed Voronoi
 ===================

 A 2D distributed Voronoi Diagram implementation in python